Garcinia prainiana

 Garcinia prainiana, known as the button mangosteen or cherapu, is a species of flowering plant in the family Clusiaceae.
+It is small or medium-sized tree which is native to Peninsular Malaysia and Peninsular Thailand.
 Its fruit has a flavor similar to its cousin, the purple mangosteen, with an interesting taste some have compared to a tangerine, but unlike its cousin it has a tissue-thin skin rather than a hard rind, making it much easier to eat out-of-hand.
 Also unlike the purple mangosteen, it can be grown in a container.
 The fruit is cultivated widely in Southeast Asia.
 In the United States, success has been found with its cultivation by a few backyard growers in South Florida and the Whitman Tropical Fruit Pavilion at Florida's Fairchild Tropical Botanic Garden.

-It is a native of Malaysia and Thailand.
-The tree is small or medium-sized.
 It was featured in Malaysian 30 cents stamp in 1999.